gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   We hear Sindy start to lose control
     -   And then Patient's voice comes through again: "I did it!
 I did it!"
     -   "All the machines" that Sindy turned on included the control for the antenna on top of the building
-    -   Consensus starts to dissolve (Its last word is, "Finally…")
+    -   Central starts to dissolve (Its last word is, "Finally…")
     -   And then Patient realizes that it is dissolving as well
     -   Will not live to enjoy its victory, but it is still a victory (final villain monologue)
 -   Sindy passes out